NikolayNN/EasyRecovery/README.md

 ## Features
 - Automatic state restoration on service startup.
 - Periodic backups using a scheduler.
-- JSON-based state persistence (using Jackson).
+- Java standard serialization-based state persistence.
 - Supports custom backup strategies.
 - Framework-agnostic: works standalone or with Spring Boot.

 ---

 ## Installation
-Add the following dependency to your `pom.xml` if you are using Maven to include the core EasyRecovery library, which handles service state management and JSON-based persistence using Jackson:
+Add the following dependency to your `pom.xml` if you are using Maven to include the core EasyRecovery library, which handles service state management using standard Java serialization:

 ```xml
 <repositories>